lancedugger921/lancedugger921.github.io/index.md

 ---

 ![Mountains](\Mountains.jpg)
 Welcome to my Github page.
-Please feel free to browse some of the projects I have worked on in the past year.
+Please feel free to browse some of the projects I have worked on.

 ## SQL
 - [Udacity Nanodegree SQL Project Presentation](SQLProject.pdf)